markmac99/weather/batterymonitor/README.md

 To measure up to 20V:

 * Solder the +3.3V, +5V, Gnd and A0 pins on the Mini to the corresponding pins on the shield.
 * solder D0 to RST on the mini.
-This allows the device to wake from deep sleep (powersaving mode).
+This allows the device to wake from deep sleep (powersaving mode - but see note below).

 * Then either:
   * Solder a 2M resistor between +ve input pad and A0 on the Mini.